Pererva/python_scripts/README.md

 # python_scripts

-Just various scripts for personal purposes on python 3
+Just various scripts for personal purposes on Python 3.4-3.5

-Correction _1
+Used libraries:
+BeautifulSoup 4